Commerce - National Moderator's Report

 Financial tool

 SWOT analyses must include some financial data.
 Several moderation submissions demonstrated a lack of understanding that strengths and weaknesses were factors internal to the organisation, and opportunities and threats were outside forces.
+If a cost-benefit analysis is used to compare options, financial data must be included for it to be valid as a financial tool.

 Merit criteria

 Merit also requires students to explain consequences of the decision for the organisation and at least two other stakeholders.
+Consequences go beyond statements of fact, to flow-on effects or impacts.

 Excellence criteria

-A lack of differentiation in the options to meet the NOI can also impact the ability to discuss how stakeholder perspectives influenced the decision.
+A lack of differentiation in the options to meet the NOI can impact the ability to discuss how stakeholder perspectives influenced the decision.
 For example, in response to the opportunity to spend a donation on improving school facilities, one submission considered three shade cloth options.
 All options would provide shade and protect students from the sun, with the only difference being the cost.
 Had students explored a shade option and, say, new gym equipment, perspectives of the stakeholders would be very different and enable the students to identify, explain, and incorporate these into their explanation of the decision.

 Responses/actions the organisation could take to mitigate negative consequences or build on positive consequences are valid only for consequences that were explained as part of Merit criteria.
 An example of how a school could respond to consequences of the decision to expand the school gym could be: “To mitigate the higher insurance on the gymnasium, the school could investigate premiums from other insurance companies.”